What is Commercial Taxi Insurance?

 - The credit score of your business

-There are a few strategies you can implemented to lower the cost of your taxi insurance coverage:
+There are a few strategies you can implement to get cheap taxi insurance coverage:

-- You may be offered a discount by the insurance company if you can pay your annual coverage in one lump-sum.
+- You may be offered available discounts by your insurance company if you can pay your annual taxi insurance premium in one lump sum at the beginning of the year.

 - Choosing a higher deductible (that you can still afford) can lower your premium.